 Mind control?
 The Devil?
 Magic?
 Contaminated water?
 God knows!
 And if I knew, well, I wouldn’t be here talking to you; I’d be sunning myself on some tropical island and living it up in a million-dollar mansion paid for by my next-level, superhuman marketing skills.
 But I digress, and it doesn’t really matter because whatever Apple’s secret may be, the long and short of it is this: no other company on the planet could shift 20 million units of its new phone inside two weeks of release.
 No one but Apple.

 Does this mean the iPhone 6 is the greatest handset of all time?
 No. Does it mean the iPhone 6 is a very good handset?
 Yes – and it is.
 But like most things in life, just because something is insanely popular doesn’t necessarily mean it is the best thing EVER.
 Just look at One Direction.
 And then there’s the fact that Apple doesn’t really need any help selling iPhones, which sort of makes this review slightly superfluous.
 I mean, who’s going to argue with 20 million sales in two weeks?
 Not me.
 And not even most ardent Android or Windows Phone fans either, I’d imagine.
-The sheer volume of sales for the iPhone 6 and iPhone 6 Plus are just TOO BIG to dispute, which makes squabbling over “what’s best” kinda of futile –– sort of like punching a Tsunami, or Mike Tyson.
+The sheer volume of sales for the iPhone 6 and iPhone 6 Plus are just TOO BIG to dispute, which makes squabbling over “what’s best” kinda of futile –– sort of like punching a Tsunami or Mike Tyson.

 What follows is my personal take on the iPhone 6 and it is primarily designed for those of you who haven’t really used an iPhone before and are, potentially, considering a switch from Android, Windows Phone or BlackBerry to Apple’s way of doing things.
 The reason I decided to do this is two fold: 1) we were very late getting the iPhone 6 in for review, and 2) if you’re already a dedicated or constant iPhone user, of which there are many, chances are you’ve already got this handset (or the iPhone 6 Plus).

-So this one’s for the floating voters, the people still undecided about whether the iPhone is for them.
+So this one’s for the floating voters, really.
+The people still undecided about whether the iPhone is for them.
 Hopefully by the end of this review you’ll be in a better position to decide whether dropping a lot of money and time on an iPhone is worthwhile.
 If not, relax, you have plenty of other options in the form of Android, Windows Phone and BlackBerry 10-powered units.

 Right, here goes…